automata-network/docs/docs/1rpc/1rpcplus/guide.md

 ![](../../assets/1rpc/1RPC+_6.png){style="zoom:100%"}

-Hover over the wallet icons and click on your preferred wallet to switch to 1RPC+ instantly.
+Click on the wallet icon to switch to 1RPC+ instantly.
 Here we’re using MetaMask as an example to illustrate what that would look like.
-The experience for different wallets should be similar.

 ![](../../assets/1rpc/1RPC+_7.png){style="zoom:100%"}

-Let’s select the MetaMask icon under Ethereum.
 Sign the following messages to switch to 1RPC+ on the network.

 ![](../../assets/1rpc/1RPC+_8.png){style="zoom:100%"}

 # Transaction Sanitizers

-Click on "Customize" in the top right corner of 1RPC+ dashboard.
+Click on "Customize" on the top right of the 1RPC+ dashboard.

 ![](../../assets/1rpc/1RPC+_9.png){style="zoom:100%"}